 - CCaaS-Bundled Contact Center AI (native AI features inside CCaaS platforms, or partners, typically limited to that vendor’s ecosystem)

-Internal Contact Center AI Builds & BI Tools
+Internal Contact Center AI Builds and BI Tools

 - Can your system trigger role-specific actions like coaching assignments or compliance alerts automatically?